-- 1. At least 1 hour before passaging, coat new plates with either Corning® Matrigel® (section 4.2.1) or Vitronectin XFTM (section 4.2.2). - Aliquot sufficient complete mTeSRTM1 and warm to room temperature (15 25°C).
-Note: Do not warm mTeSRTM1 in a 37°C water bath. - 3.
+- At least 1 hour before passaging, coat new plates with either Vitronectin XFTM (section 4.2.1) or Corning® Matrigel® (section 4.2.2). - 2.
+Aliquot sufficient complete mTeSRTM1 and warm to room temperature (15 25°C). - Note: Do not warm mTeSRTM1 in a 37°C water bath. - 3.
 Use a microscope to visually identify regions of differentiation.
-Mark these using a felt tip or lens marker on the bottom of the plate.

-4. Remove regions of differentiation by scraping with a pipette tip or by aspiration.
-Avoid having the culture plate out of the incubator for more than 15 minutes at a time.

-Note: Selection may not be required if differentiation is < 5%.
+Mark these using a felt tip or lens marker on the bottom of the plate. - 4.
+Remove regions of differentiation by scraping with a pipette tip or by aspiration.
+Avoid having the culture plate out of the incubator for more than 15 minutes at a time. - Note: Selection may not be required if differentiation is < 5%.
 Selection should not exceed 20% of the well if the culture is of high quality.
-For representative pictures of regions of differentiation see Figure 1B, Figure 2B, Figure 3B, and Figure 4B.

-- 5. Aspirate medium from the well and add 1 mL of GCDR. - 6.
+For representative pictures of regions of differentiation see Figure 1B, Figure 2B, Figure 3B and Figure 4B. - 5.
+Aspirate medium from the well and add 1 mL of Gentle Cell Dissociation Reagent. - 6.
 Incubate at room temperature.
 Refer to Table 3 for recommended incubation times.

 Table 3.
-GCDR Incubation Times for Cultures Plated on Different Matrices
+Gentle Cell Dissociation Reagent Incubation Times with Cultures Plated on Different Matrices

-MATRIX INCUBATION TIME WITH GCDR REPRESENTATIVE EXAMPLE
+MATRIX INCUBATION TIME WITH GENTLE CELL DISSOCIATION BUFFER REPRESENTATIVE EXAMPLE

 Vitronectin XFTM 6 - 12 minutes Figure 10

 Corning® Matrigel® 6 - 8 minutes Figure 11

-^{}Incubation times may vary when using different cell lines or other non-enzymatic cell passaging reagents; dissociation should be monitored under the microscope until the optimal time is determined.
+Note: The incubation times may vary when using different cell lines or other non-enzymatic cell passaging reagents, therefore dissociation should be monitored under the microscope until the optimal time is determined.

-7. Aspirate the GCDR, then add 1 mL of mTeSRTM1.
-Gently detach the colonies by scraping with a serological glass pipette or a cell scraper.
+7. Aspirate the Gentle Cell Dissociation Reagent, and add 1 mL of mTeSRTM1.
+Gently detach the colonies by scraping with a serological glass pipette or a cell scraper (e.g. Corning Catalog #3010 or Fisherbrand Catalog #08-100-240).